Fibering rigidity of 3-manifolds with Torelli monodromy: Introduction

 \section{Introduction}

-One of Thurston's contributions to 3-manifold theory was to provide a complete description of all the surprisingly many different ways in which a 3-manifold $M$ can fiber, \cite{Thurstonnorm}.
-This is done by defining a semi-norm on $H^{1}(M,\mathbb{R})$, similar to the Seifert genus of a knot, whose unit norm ball is a polyhedron.
-If an element of $H^{1}(M,\mathbb{R})$ is dual to a fiber, then every other integer point of $H^{1}(M,\mathbb{R})$ in the same cone over a facet of the polyhedron also determines a fibration.\\

-The \textit{Torelli group} of a surface $S$, $\mathcal{T}(S)$, is the subgroup of the mapping class group that acts trivially on homology. \\

-Using homological arguments it is not hard to show that when the monodromy is in the Torelli group, the genus of the fiber is as small as possible \footnote{This seems to be well known, perhaps first observed by Church-Farb}.
-Conversely, when a fiber has this smallest possible genus, namely $(\text{rank}H_{1}(M, \mathbb{R})-1)/2$, the monodromy must be in the Torelli group.\\

-This paper proves the following theorem, conjectured by Tom Church and Benson Farb, \footnote{Unpublished; communicated to the author by E. Hironaka}. \\
+In his seminal paper \cite{Thurstonnorm}, Thurston described the ways in which a 3-manifold fibers over the circle.
+These fiberings were parameterised in terms of the rational points of some facets of a unit norm ball in the first rational cohomology of the 3-manifold.\\

+When a 3-manifold $M$ fibers over the circle, and its first Betti number $b_{1}(M)$ satisfies $b_{1}(M)\geq 2$, then $M$ fibers in infinitely many ways.
+The genus of the fiber surfaces can be arbitrarily large, but are always bounded from below by $\frac{b_{1}(M)-1}{2}$.
+In this paper we therefore study fiberings of 3-manifolds whose fiber surfaces have genus equal to this lower bound.
+This happens exactly when the monodromy is in the Torelli group, $\mathcal{T}(S)$, i.e. the subgroup of the mapping class group of $S$ that acts trivially on the homology of $S$.
+Suppose also that the monodromy is pseudo-Anosov, then the genus of a fiber surface of $M$ is at least 2, hence $b_{1}(M)\geq 5$.
+Despite the fact that such 3-manifolds fiber in infinitely many ways, we obtain the following somewhat unexpected rigidity result, conjectured by Tom Church and Benson Farb, and communicated to the author by Eriko Hironaka.

-\begin{thm} Suppose that a connected, orientable 3-manifold can fiber over the circle with pseudo-Anosov monodromy in the Torelli group.
-Of all the infinite ways $M$ can fiber over the circle, the fibering with Torelli monodromy is unique up to isotopy. \end{thm}
+\begin{thm} Suppose that a closed, connected, orientable 3-manifold fibers over the circle with pseudo-Anosov monodromy in the Torelli group.
+Of all the infinite ways $M$ can fiber over the circle, the fiber surface with Torelli monodromy is unique up to isotopy. \end{thm}